Georgia Southern Eagles football: Yellow school buses

 When the football program was restarted in 1981, money was tight.
 In fact, there was not enough money to furnish transportation to home games.
 The Bulloch County school system sold two buses for a dollar each to the team.
 The buses have been used by the team ever since as transportation to Allen E. Paulson Stadium.
 This tradition continued even when the Eagles rose to powerhouse status.
 This briefly ended with the arrival of Brian VanGorder, following his scrapping of the Eagles' triple-option rushing attack.
 The tradition was revived after VanGorder's departure.

 Black flag

 In 2011, the team took the field leading with a solid black flag.
 The flag symbolized their motto "No quarter given, no quarter taken."
 During the game it was placed behind the bench.
 The flag was carried by safety Derek Heyden, who suffered a career ending neck injury early in the season.

 The Eagle's Elbow

 During Chad Lunsford's tenure, the coach celebrated important victories by brandishing a steel chair adorned with the fallen opponent's logo, slamming the chair on the locker room floor, and performing an elbow drop on the chair.
 The tradition was started following Lunsford's first win, a 52-point shutout of South Alabama, after the team had gone winless in the first 9 games of the 2017 season.

+Eagle Flights

+Live eagle appearances have been a part of Georgia Southern home games in some form since the 1990s, beginning with Glory, a female bald eagle unable to fly, who appeared at university events, including three of Georgia Southern's national championship games, until 2007.
+Glory died in November 2021.
+In 2004, Georgia Southern University rescued a young male bald eagle from Maitland, Florida that had fallen out of his nest in the first weeks of his life.
+With their help, the eagle, named Freedom, survived a permanent injury to his beak and a near-fatal infection.
+From 2007 to 2024, prior to each home game, after The Star-Spangled Banner was played by the Southern Pride Marching Band, Freedom was released to fly around Paulson Stadium from the top of the press box.
+Freedom would fly over the crowd and fans, landing on the arm of Steve Hein, executive Director of the Lamar Q Ball, Jr. Raptor Center, standing on the playing surface.
+Freedom died March 29th, 2025 at the age of 20.
+A statue memorializing Freedom was placed outside the entrance to Paulson Stadium on September 12th, 2025.